chilcano/ghpages-holosec/_posts/2020-02-10-security-along-the-container-based-sdlc.md

 1. We do Static Code Analysis, now we have to consider container's definition and its dependencies.
 2. We do Application Testing and Pentesting and we have to extend Pentesting to Application into containers.
 3. We do Network Segmentation and Isolation, now we have to consider a new level of segmentation and isolation that container brings.
-4. We do Monitor the performance and activity of Applications, now we have to do the same but at container level and at distributed way.
+4. We do Monitor the performance and activity of Applications, now we have to do the same but at container level and at distributed way, etc.
-5. Etc.

 ### Security is a process, not a product